Yuan-ManX/audio-development-tools/README.md

 * [Im2Wav](https://github.com/RoySheffer/im2wav) - Image Guided Audio Generation.
 We propose Im2Wav, an image guided open-domain audio generation system.
 Given an input image or a sequence of images, Im2Wav generates a semantically relevant sound.
 * [Oobleck](https://github.com/Harmonai-org/oobleck) - open soundstream-ish VAE codecs for downstream neural audio synthesis.
 * [USS](https://github.com/bytedance/uss) - This is the PyTorch implementation of the Universal Source Separation with Weakly labelled Data.
 The USS system can automatically detect and separate sound classes from a real recording.
 The USS system can separate up to hundreds of sound classes sound classes in a hierarchical ontology structure.
+* [Diffusers](https://github.com/huggingface/diffusers) - 🤗 Diffusers is the go-to library for state-of-the-art pretrained diffusion models for generating images, audio, and even 3D structures of molecules.

 ## <span id="asp">Audio Signal Processing (ASP)</span>